How to become a mental health social worker in Australia

 The foundational step is to earn a degree from an accredited mental health social work program, ensuring that your education meets the high standards required for professional practice.

-The Master of Social Work (Qualifying) at the University of Canberra Online is accredited by the Australian Association of Social Workers (AASW), making it a solid choice for those aiming to enter this field.
+The Master of Social Work (Qualifying) at the University of Canberra Postgraduate Online is accredited by the Australian Association of Social Workers (AASW), making it a solid choice for those aiming to enter this field.

 The program covers the essential theories and practices of social work and includes specialised training in mental health, preparing graduates to address complex mental health needs effectively.